gitjps/chatbot_phone_handover/README.md

-# Chatbot with Handover to a Call with a Sales Agent
+# Handover from chat woth bot to a phone call with a sales agent

 A chatbot using the Watson Assistant services which continues the dialog via phone should the client prefer to talk to a sales agent.